Moduli spaces of semitoric systems: The completion

-The right side of Equation \eqref{eqn_rectmeas} is Cauchy with respect to $m$ and $n$ because $(t_{\la_j^{k_n}})_{n=1}^\infty$ converges by Equation \eqref{eqn_dEtozero} and thus the left side is Cauchy as well.
-This means that $(\la_j^{k_n})_{n=1}^\infty$ is a Cauchy sequence of real numbers and thus must converge.
-Call its limit $\La_j \in\R$.
-To complete the proof we must only show that $\nu(t^1_{\La_j} (A) \symdiff A_j) = 0$.
-This is clear because and the right side goes to zero as $n\to\infty$.
+and the right side goes to zero as $n\to\infty$.
 So we conclude that the original Cauchy sequence converges to $ [(A, (\ell_{\La_j}, +1, k_j)_{j=1}^\mf)]$.
 Clearly the elements of each copy of $\rxyz$ and $[0,1]$ can be made to converge.
 The only problem is that possibly this limit does not have the critical points labeled in the correct order according to Remark \ref{rmk_order} to be an element of $\polycompl$ so we reorder it by some permutation $p\in\perm$ and the result follows. \end{proof}